Cancercoin/Cancercoin/README.md

 Copyright (c) 2011-2013 Litecoin Developers
 Copyright (c) 2014 Chistiano Santos

-What is CancerCureCoin?
+What is CharityCoin?
 ----------------

-CancerCureCoin is derived from litecoin and has:
+CharityCoin is derived from litecoin and has:
  - 2.5 minute block targets
  - subsidy halves in 100k blocks (~5.8 months)
  - ~100 million total coins